Miami sues big banks over discriminatory mortgage lending

-MIAMI, Dec 19 (Reuters) - Miami has sued Bank of America , Wells Fargo and Citibank in U.S. federal court in Florida, for discriminatory mortgage lending practices against minority residents that resulted in a rash of foreclosures, the city said on Thursday.
+MIAMI (Reuters) - Miami has sued Bank of America, Wells Fargo and Citibank in U.S. federal court in Florida, for discriminatory mortgage lending practices against minority residents that resulted in a rash of foreclosures, the city said on Thursday.

 A spokesman for Wells Fargo said the bank was “disappointed” in the city’s decision to move ahead with what it called “baseless allegations”.